-If—like some of my friends—you bounced off the first few episodes of Star Trek: Lower Decks, but are willing to give it another try, I offer this Top 10 11 list.
-These are from the first four seasons, arranged in chronological order.
-Two of the top 10 are from Season 1, three from Season 2, three from Season 3, and two from Season 4.
-And the last episode of each season is in the Top 10.
+If—like some of my friends—you bounced off the first few episodes of Star Trek: Lower Decks, but are willing to give it another try, I offer this Top 10 14 list, arranged in chronological order.
+Two of the top 14 are from Season 1, and three are from each subsequent season.
+And the last episode of each season is in the Top 14 (and the penultimate episode of each season is in the Top 14 except for season 3).

 EpisodeIMDB RatingRankSeasonEpisode